TronixLab/TinyML-Words-Classifier/README.md

 # TinyML-Words-Classifier
 [Embedded Machine Learning (TinyML) ](https://docs.edgeimpulse.com/docs/what-is-embedded-machine-learning-anyway) on [Arduino Nano 33 BLE Sense](https://store.arduino.cc/usa/nano-33-ble-sense) using Edge Impulse.
 [Edge Impulse](https://www.edgeimpulse.com/our-story) is the leading development platform for machine learning on edge devices, free for developers and trusted by enterprises.

-You will learn how to build a ML model for motion or gesture recognition system that runs on a microcontroller.
+You will build a ML model deploy on a microcontroller in Edge Impulse Studio to develop a single word speech recognition system.

 In able to do that, you will need to do the following steps.
 For more details click [this](https://docs.edgeimpulse.com/docs/arduino-nano-33-ble-sense).
 1. Create your [Edge Impulse](https://www.edgeimpulse.com/#:~:text=Edge%20Impulse%20is%20the%20leading,developers%20and%20trusted%20by%20enterprises.) account.